sassoftware/vscode-sas-extension/README.md

 #### Add New SAS Profile

-After executing the `SAS.session.addProfile` command:
+After executing the `SAS.addProfile` command:

 **Session - Password authentication**
 To authenticate with password, specify client ID, client secret, and user name.